SINTEF/dlite/doc/contents.md

 ===================

 This is a temporary table of contents, used during the development phase.
-When completed, the table of contents will be written in pydoc/index.rst and built with sphinx.
+When completed, the table of contents will be written in pydoc/index.rst and built with Sphinx.

 Table of contents
 -----------------